 We maintain sensitive company data on our computer networks, including our intellectual property and proprietary business information.
 We face a number of threats to our networks from unauthorized access, security breaches and other system disruptions.
 Despite our security measures, our infrastructure may be vulnerable to attacks by hackers or other disruptive problems.
+Our exposure to such risks could be more severe as a result of the COVID-19 pandemic and our resulting greater reliance on our information technology systems to facilitate our employees working remotely.
 Any such security breach may compromise information stored on our networks, or those of our vendors, and may result in significant data losses or theft of our intellectual property or proprietary business information.
 A cybersecurity breach could adversely affect our reputation and could result in other negative consequences, including disruption of our internal operations, increased cyber security protection costs, lost revenues or litigation.

-Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.
+Business disruptions could seriously harm any potential future revenue and our financial condition and increase our costs and expenses.

-Our operations could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions, for which we are predominantly self-insured.
+Our operations could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and pandemics, such as the COVID-19 pandemic, and other natural or manmade disasters or business interruptions, for which we are predominantly self-insured.
 We currently rely on several different manufacturers who supply different parts of the ciforadenant molecule and CPI-818 molecule, on one manufacturer for CPI-006 drug substance and on other third-party manufacturers to produce our other product candidates.
 Our ability to obtain clinical supplies of ciforadenant, CPI-006, CPI-818 or our other product candidates could be disrupted if the operations of these suppliers were affected by a man-made or natural disaster or other business interruption.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.